Humiliated, Morrison sticks to his adaptation and resilience con. - The AIM Network

 You have no time to respond to each point, let alone refute its inaccuracy or challenge its relevance.
 Here’s Morrison’s original Gish Gallop, then, we’ll break it down exposing its monstrous lies.

-At a press conference in Canberra announcing extra bushfire payments to families, Morrison says the hazards of “longer, hotter, drier summers” had “always been acknowledged by the government”.
+At a press conference in Canberra announcing extra bushfire payments to families, Morrison says the hazards of “longer, hotter, drier summers” had “always been acknowledged by the government.”

-He says that adaptation measures including hazard reduction, building dams and learning from Indigenous burning practices are “a part of that important response”.
+He says that adaptation measures including hazard reduction, building dams and learning from Indigenous burning practices are “a part of that important response.”

 “Our policy is to reduce emissions, to build resilience and to focus on adaptation,” he said.
 “All of these are the necessary responses to what’s happening with our climate.
 They are not either or, they are not one instead of the other.”